bbauska/UC-Davis-Inter-jQuery/README.md

 ## PDF of Presentation: 2.17.jQueryPage-Location-Tracking.pdf (28 pgs)

-# 2.18 Introduction to Scroll Effects with JS {#introduction-to-scroll-effects-with-js }
+# 2.18 Introduction to Scroll Effects with JS

 ![](./12-15-23-images/media/image263.png){width="4.0in"
 height="2.4508552055993in"}